lansea/nabe/README.markdown

            +- whatever.html         # same goes for whatever page, loaded for `/whatever` url
            |
       +- yourtheme/                 # another theme folder

+### configuration

+You can configure nabe, by modifying the _config.yml_ file.
+For example, if you want to set the blog author to 'John Doe', you could add or edit `author: John Doe` inside the `config.yml` file.
+Here are the defaults, to get you started:

+    author:     'John Doe'                                # blog author
+    title:      'a blog about ...'                        # site title
+    url:        'example.com'                             # site root URL, namely used to control crossdomain request
+    format:     'yyyy-mm-dd'                              # date format for articles
+    culture:    'en'                                      # ideally, any valid jquery.global culture. either en, fr, ja, ru, es for now
+    disqus:     ''                                        # disqus id
+    summary:
+      delim:    '\n##'                                    # summary delimiter

+Check out [`/docs/config.html`](http://mklabs.github.com/nabe/docs/config.html) for more information.

 ### articles